 There are fraction lessons everywhere if you know where to look.
 Make two or three small pizzas.
 (You can find pre-made pizza dough or uncooked pizza crusts at most grocery stores.)
 Let your child put the toppings on.
 When the pizzas are ready, cut one into eight slices, one into ten slices, and one into twelve slices.
 How many slices are there in half of each pizza?
 If you eat one-third of the 12-slice pizza, how many slices will you eat?
 Then use the pizza slices to teach your child equivalents.
 For example, ask, “What is larger: 1/8th or 1/12th; 2/10ths or 5/10ths?”
 It’s easier to understand when you’re looking at two slices and can see which one is bigger.

-Let your child time herself with a stopwatch app as she runs laps, sprints, or bikes a designated route.
-Or encourage her to challenge herself to break her record shooting baskets.
-Have her keep track of her progress all summer long.
+Let your child time themself with a stopwatch app as they run laps, sprint, or bike a designated route.
+Or encourage your child to challenge themself to break their record shooting baskets.
+Have them keep track of their progress all summer long.
 Kids this age love a good competition, even when they’re competing against themselves.
 And vigorous exercise is not just good for the body, it’s critical for your child’s brain development.
 The goal should be for your child to get 30 to 60 minutes of get-sweaty exercise every day.

 Create a cartoon

-If your child likes comics and graphic novels, encourage him to doodle a figure or two.
-They could be real people in his life or made-up characters.
+If your child likes comics and graphic novels, encourage them to doodle a figure or two.
+They could be real people in your child’s life or made-up characters.
 What do they say to each other?
 What’s happening around them?
 A simple cartoon a day could become an epic story by summer’s end.

 Make a family playlist

 Have everyone in the family contribute their favorite songs or genres of music.
-Let your child choose songs, put them in order and give the playlist a name that reflects the mood or theme he wants to create.
-He might act like he’s too cool for the Ferreira Family Dance Party playlist, but he’s likely to beam proudly and dance enthusiastically when you play it.
+Let your child choose songs, put them in order, and give the playlist a name that reflects the mood or theme your child wants to create.
+Your child might act like they’re too cool for the Ferreira Family Dance Party playlist, but they’re likely to beam proudly and dance enthusiastically when you play it.